unfoldml/logging-effect-fluentd/README.md

 # logging-effect-fluentd

 `fluentd` backend for `logging-effect`.
-Provides a logging handler that periodically sends a batch of log entries
+Provides a logging handler that periodically sends a batch of log entries, interleaved with execution of the main program.